 Annexes to EU Regulation (EC) No 183/2005

-The annexes to EU Regulation (EC) No 183/2005 (please scroll down the linked web page to see the annexes) set out various standards that feed businesses must comply with.
+The annexes to EU Regulation (EC) No 183/2005 (see the link in 'Key legislation' below) set out various standards that feed businesses must comply with.

 (requirements when mixing feed for use on farmers' own holdings only, without additives or premixtures of additives)